Manufacture Your Day by HOLDING YOURSELF AND OTHERS ACCOUNTABLE

 In conclusion, please don’t expect more from others than you can deliver yourself.

-If there are accountability challenges on your team, what lesson can YOU learn from it?
+If there are accountability challenges on your team, what lesson can YOU learn from them?
 Is there a slight chance that you have areas in your life that lack personal accountability?

 Read this article in the Harvard Business Review: